bahmutov/cypress-examples/docs/index.md

 - Overwrite the `should` command and [automatically look up the aliased values](./recipes/overwrite-should.md)
 - Examples of ["be.empty" assertion](./recipes/empty-assertion.md)
 - Find and [parse the price string](./recipes/parse-price.md)
+- Find an element with [maximum number inside its text](./recipes/find-max-number.md)

 ### Selecting an option recipes